nds-group/netmob2023challenge/README.md

     }
 ```

-The notebook [Regions.ipynb](Regions.ipynb) contains code snippet how to load the the geojson files and plot the regions.
-For a simple visualization, you can use the [geojson.io](https://geojson.io/) website.
+The notebook [Regions.ipynb](Regions.ipynb) contains code snippets of how to load the geojson files and plot the regions.
+For a simple visualization, you can just load the geojson file in the [geojson.io](https://geojson.io/) website.

 <!-- <img src="images/tile.png" width="45%" height="100%"/>  -->